 3.4 Average Leave Length

 Of the three states, only New Jersey reported weeks of participation in sufficient detail.
 Exhibit 7 shows the simulated versus actual mean leave lengths in New Jersey.
 Both models simulated substantially shorter lengths for all leave types.
 However, the actual New Jersey data may not be directly comparable to the simulated quantities.
 For example, although state regulations only permit up to 6 weeks of paid ill parent leave, the data contains leaves of 7 weeks, which suggests that New Jersey may record leave length statistics in a different way to that reported in the models.
 One possibility is that New Jersey is double counting leave types (i.e. an individual who takes leave for both ill parent and own health leave has their leave counted for both leave types, which the models do not allow for).
 Another possibility is that New Jersey is aggregating unpaid and paid weeks.
 Whether this fully accounts for the models large underestimates is unknown without New Jersey publishing more information on how their leave lengths are derived.
 Nevertheless, it is a curious result given how close the actual benefits and participant estimates were by both models.
 Another possibility could be the leave length extension effect in the presence of the program has a greater effect than simulated.
+This is consistent with what we see in Exhibit 4 for leave length estimation in California, where average leave lengths are also significantly underestimated.

 Exhibit 7.
 New Jersey Simulated vs. Actual Mean Participation Length (in Weeks)